rootid/vi.config.2/vim.md

            w

 #### Vim variables
-    extract values from options, by prefixing the option name (filetype in our case) with an ampersand (&) character.
+    with an ampersand (&) character.
 H
     ence we will use the variable &filetype in our function.
     We start with a simple version of our CheckFileType function: